Management Systems is available as a postgraduate subject only.

 Prescriptions for the PGCert(MgtSys), PGDip(MgtSys) and MMS

 Management Systems may be taken as a subject for the MMS.
 A Postgraduate Certificate and a Postgraduate Diploma in Management Systems are also available.
-The requirements for the subject, Postgraduate Certificate and Postgraduate Diploma are prescribed in the Waikato Management School Student Handbook.
+The requirements for the subject are prescribed in the Waikato Management School Student Handbook.

 Students enrolling in 500 level Management Systems papers should normally have a minimum of a B average in undergraduate Management Systems papers, with no less than that in 300 and 400 level Management Systems papers.
 All students should discuss their programme with the Management Student Centre before enrolling.